The Nicholson Whaling Collection

 Mr. Paul C. Nicholson, the son of the founder of the Nicholson File Company, formed an outstanding collection that now includes over 750 manuscript logbooks describing 1,000 whaling voyages, as well as several thousand printed books on whaling.

 His collection also contained scrimshaw, a narwhal tusk, three harpoons, a harpoon gun, prints and photographs and ship models.
 At the suggestion of Mr. Stuart C. Sherman, then librarian of Providence Public Library, Mr. Nicholson bequeathed the collection to the Library.
 After Mr. Nicholson’s death in 1956 Mr. Sherman compiled a catalog of the logbooks and wrote an account of the collection that was published by the Library in 1965 with the title The Voice of the Whaleman.
-The book was handsomely printed by the Stinehour Press of Lunenberg, VT.
-The Nicholson Whaling Collection is the second largest whaling logbook collection in America.
+The Library has continued adding logbooks to the present day, and the Nicholson Whaling Collection is now the second largest whaling logbook collection in America.

 We welcome researchers, artists and the generally curious to visit and use the Nicholson Collection, and we’ve also made many of the logbooks available online.
 Links are available in the list of logbooks below.